chadtopaz/computational-linear-algebra/coursenotes/coursenotes.md

 Consider *f*(*x*) = 1/*x* on the interval \[1,3\].
 The second degree
 Taylor polynomal through *x* = 1 (as an example) is *T*(*x*) = 3 − 3*x* + *x*<sup>2</sup>.
 The interpolating polynomial
-using three points from sampled equally across the interval, namely (1,1), (2,1/2), (3,1/3), is 11/6 − *x* + (1/6)*x*<sup>2</sup>.
+using three points sampled equally across the interval, namely (1,1), (2,1/2), (3,1/3), is 11/6 − *x* + (1/6)*x*<sup>2</sup>.

     f <- function(x){1/x}